Scroll down for some fun activities!

 Water molecules have a positive charged end and a negative charged end.
 The positive end of one water molecule is attracted to the negative end of another water molecule.
 So, like a magnet, opposites attract.

 The oil molecule doesn't have the positive and negative ends like the water molecules.

 This means that oil molecules are more attracted to each other and the water molecules are more attracted to each other.
 So the two never mix.
 This is known as being immiscible

 Bonus question: When you turn the bottle, why does the water always end up on the bottom and the oil always ends up on the top?

-Click on the print button to print your bookmarks.
-If you are using a mobile device, then you can just click on the picture to print.
+Click on the print button to print your very own bookmarks.
+If you are using a mobile device, then just click on the picture to print.

 The Story of the Chinese Zodiac